jakobwesthoff/dotfiles/README.md

 stow .
 ```

-Needed dependencies can be installed using the `checkout_dependencies.sh`.
+Most of the needed dependencies can be installed using the `checkout_dependencies.sh`.

+[Scriptisto](https://github.com/igor-petruk/scriptisto) is needed for some
+of the scripts in this repository.
+Please install it in conjunction with
+[Rust](https://rustup.rs) if you want to use them.